infOpen/cookiecutter-ansible-role/ansible-role-{{ cookiecutter.ansible_role_name }}/README.md

 This role use [Molecule](https://github.com/metacloud/molecule/) to run tests.

-Locally, you can run tests on Docker (default driver) or Vagrant.
+Local and Travis tests run tests on Docker by default.
-Travis run tests using Docker driver only.
+See molecule documentation to use other backend.

 Currently, tests are done on:
 - Debian Jessie